tommyrharper/polkadot-academy-notes/week3/lectures/21-proof-of-stake.md

 ## Why NPoS?

 1. Polkadot validators are the source of truth for the state transition of both the relay chain and all of the parachains + bridges.
-2. POlkadot validators are assigned to parachains as back groups, and swapped over time.
+2. Polkadot validators are assigned to parachains as back groups, and swapped over time.
 3. Polkadot validators all author the same number of blocks.

 What properties do we want a validator set to have for the above requirements?